CMHA Get Set & Connect Program

 • The BYRC Resource Room is for young people aged 13 to 24 and provides a drop-in location with support staff, activities, hot meals, groceries, and opportunities to interact with other young people, workshops, computer access, and referrals to community agencies.

-• The BYRC Youth Volunteer Program is for youth aged 13 to 24, it provides one-on-one support through placement in volunteer activities such as gardening, social media, kitchen activities, Kids Action Committee, and special events, helping build leadership in the community.
+• The program also provides volunteer activities such as gardening, social media, kitchen activities, Kids Action Committee, and special events, helping build leadership in the community.

 Youth Clinic - East Van Youth Clinic